 - In a randomised, double-blind, placebo-controlled study, hawthorn extract significantly increased heart rate variability (HRV) in geriatric patients compared with placebo.
 (Low HRV is a risk factor for coronary heart disease, and a positive correlation exists between HRV and life expectancy.)

 - In a randomised, double-blind, placebo-controlled clinical study, hawthorn extract (equivalent to 900 mg/day of dried herb for three weeks) was shown to improve pathology in patients with angina pectoris.

 - In a postmarketing surveillance study, standardized hawthorn leaf and flower extract (equivalent to 2.7 g/day leaf and flower standardized to 19.8 mg/day of flavonoids for 8 weeks) was shown to be well tolerated and improved the symptom score on average by 66.6% in patients with heart disease (NYHA stages I and 11).
 Clinicians rated overall efficacy as better than 90%.
 Patients with borderline hypertension, tachycardia, and cardiac arrhythmias exhibited excellent results, with blood pressure, heart rate, and incidence of arrhythmias being reduced.
 A large number of patients previously unsuccessfully treated with digoxin alone were compensated for rest and slight stress with relatively small oral doses of the glycoside in combination with Hawthorn.

 - In an uncontrolled trial, hawthorn berry tincture (equivalent to 4.3 g/day of berry) significantly reduced systolic and diastolic blood pressure.
-When treatment was stopped, blood pressures returned to their initial values over a 2-week period.
+When treatment was stopped, blood pressures returned to their initial values over 2 weeks.